-For information regarding legal proceedings as of December 31, 2022, see Note 7-Commitments and Contingencies" of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Form 10-K.
+For information regarding legal proceedings as of December 31, 2022, see "Note 7-Commitments and Contingencies" of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Amendment No. 1 to Form 10-K/A.

 ITEM 4.
 MINE SAFETY DISCLOSURES